 Category: Plant Growth Regulators

 PGRs are molecules that affect plant development and are usually active at very low concentrations.
-There are numbers of natural regulators, produced by the plants themselves, as well as synthetic regulators.
+There is the number of natural regulators, produced by the plants themselves, as well as synthetic regulators.
 Those found naturally in plants are called plant growth hormones.

 Plant growth regulators mainly have the following characteristics in application: